scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Similarly for adding any new variable elimination order algorithm we can simply inherit from BaseEliminationOrder and define a method named cost(self, variable) which returns the cost of eliminating that variable.
-Inheriting also exposes two variables: self.bayesian_model and self.moralized_graph.
+Inheriting this class also exposes two variables: self.bayesian_model and self.moralized_graph.
-Then we can call the get_elimination_order method to get the order.
+We can then call the get_elimination_order method to get the elimination order.
 Below is an example for returning an elimination order in which the variables are sorted alphabetically.

 .. code-block:: python